HelgeSverre/extractor/README.md

             . "\n\nINPUT STARTS HERE\n\n$input\n\nOUTPUT IN JSON:\n";
     }

-    protected function expectedOutputKey(): string
+    public function expectedOutputKey(): string
     {
-        return 'extractedData'; // Key under which the output will be structured.
+        return 'extractedData';
     }
 }
 ```

+**Note**: Adding an instruction on which `$outputKey` key to nest the data under is recommended, as the JsonMode response from OpenAI end to want to put everything under a root key, by overriding the   `expectedOutputKey()` method, it will tell the base Extractor class which key to pull the data from.

 ### Registering the Custom Extractor